scsibug/fermata/README.markdown

 Status
 ------

 This project is in its early days.
-Very basic functionality (like receiving and displaying messages) works, but there is much work to be done.
+Very basic functionality (like receiving and displaying messages) works, but there is much yet to be done.

 Installation
 ------------